ikke-t/electricity-spotprice-to-influxdb/README.md

 sudo loginctl enable-linger pi
 ```

 This keeps feeding the influxdb daily.
+As of writing I set the timer to
+trigger a bit after 13 o'clock and again couple of hours later just
+for certainty.
+There could be some logic added to make sure run succeeds,
+and loop until that.
+Now it's just run twice a day.